 The best way to research this is to talk to your existing customers.
+While a number of prospects might be contacting you using the live chat option on your website, email or your company’s IVR number, you can also take a proactive approach in contacting them.
 Get them on a call and find out what’s on their mind.
 Find out the specific ways your product or service has helped them, and why they chose you over your competitors.
 When you know exactly who you’re talking to, it becomes much easier to create content and use messaging that appeals to them – making your inbound marketing much more effective.

 There’s a time and place for inbound